Skip to content

 To enhance the processing capability of worker-8, the specific modification part is as follows:

-Example is excerpt only
+Example is only a selection

 1